Manufacturing Wind Turbines: Three Considerations

 How can OEMs better orchestrate a localized supply chain?

 Beyond the global standards developed to ensure quality, managing a localized supply chain can come with its own challenges.
-As the world learned in 2020 – and continues to experience in 2021 – uncontrollable things like a global pandemic and natural disasters can drastically affect the supply chain and availability of skilled workers.
+As the world learned in 2020 – and continues to experience – uncontrollable things like a global pandemic and natural disasters can drastically affect the supply chain and availability of skilled workers.

 Just as household appliance production screeched to a halt, component manufacturing slowed down due to disruptions in the supply chain, leading to major component shortages.
 There can also be limited access to specific, unique raw materials that are used for optimum efficiency and wind turbine output, such as printed circuit board assemblies.